 Shader input variables are declared with the storage qualifier in.
 They form the input interface between previous stages of the OpenGL pipeline and the declaring shader.
 Input variables must be declared at global scope.
 Values from the previous pipeline stage are copied into input variables at the beginning of shader execution.
-Variables declared as inputs cannot be written to during shader execution.
+It is a compile-time error to write to a variable declared as an input.